 If you are not suffering from mental ill-health, you will not be deliberately self-harming.

-You therefor have reasons (note these may not be ‘Good reasons’) for maintaining your current behaviours and beliefs.
+You therefor have reasons for maintaining your current behaviours and beliefs.
 Indeed, your current behaviours and beliefs are perfectly acceptable to you right now – even comfortable – and all your ‘coulda, shoulda oughta’ thoughts will remain just that ….
 Thoughts.

 So, the question is ‘How do I turn an ‘I ought to do’ into an ‘I Am doing’ and mean it?

 There’s a few things we can do for ourselves when embarking on a journey of change in habit, whether behaviour or belief based.
 I wonder if this brief story helps:

 Surfing on the edge of chaos instead of enjoying the ride

 Years ago when I was learning how to windsurf I was spending a lot of time and inordinate reserves of energy in just attempting to stand up, stay standing up and falling off the board; usually after drifting a long way from where I started and always in the opposite direction of where I was hoping to go!

 I was persistent (a strength and a weakness) with this new ‘Falling of the windsurfer’ sport, despite my pride and my body hurting.
 Then, one day, a friend said as I came ashore bruised, battered and kna****ed